eminmeydanoglu/q-learning/README.md

 ### TL;DR

-In this project, I developed a Q-Learning agent that can solve unseen mazes.
+In this project, I developed a Q-Learning agent (which is absolutely not the best learning algorithm to solve mazes, because it only memorizes stuff) that can solve unseen mazes.
 The initial approach only memorized the training maze and completely failed on new ones (0% success).
 By iteratively improving the state representation, I achieved **93% success** on unseen mazes, without using any deep learning.

 ---